BallAerospace/COSMOS/_docs/contributing.md

 permalink: /docs/contributing/
 ---

 So you've got an awesome idea to throw into COSMOS.
 Great!
-Hers is the basic process:
+This is the basic process:

 1. Fork the project on Github
 1. Create a feature branch